Saint Louis rallies past Bonnies 55-53 for A-10 title

 Saint Louis: The Billikens will find out their NCAA opponent later Sunday.

-St. Bonaventure: The Bonnies will likely be going the NIT.
+St. Bonaventure: The Bonnies are hoping for an NIT bid.

 More AP college basketball: https://apnews.com/Collegebasketball and http://www.twitter.com/AP_Top25